 Unfortunately, a lot of electronic health care vendors do not provide a CNA POC or point of care software system that is intuitive or particularly accommodating, some of the most basic advantages that EHRs are supposed to provide.
 So while POC testing has been on the rise for decades, there are still many nurses using paper charts despite their facilities’ owners paying top dollar for EHRs.

-The Purpose of Point of Care: Less Paperwork, Better Results
+The Purpose of Point of Care Documentation: Less Paperwork, Better Results